SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

         });
         ```

     4. Copy the file [poetrySlamServiceJobSchedulerImplementation.js](../../../tree/main-multi-tenant-features/srv/poetryslam/poetrySlamServiceJobSchedulerImplementation.js) to directory *srv/poetryslam/*.
 It includes the implementation of the action *sendReminderForPoetrySlams*, which schedules a job with predefined parameters.
 The parameters include the scheduling data, like the time to execute the job, a description and the poetry slam ID.
-Additionally, it states that the action `sendEmailReminder` shall be triggered by the job.
+Additionally, it states that the action `sendReminder` shall be triggered by the job.

     5. Add the job scheduling implementation handler to the [srv/poetryslam/poetrySlamServiceImplementation.js](../../../tree/main-multi-tenant-features/srv/poetryslam/poetrySlamServiceImplementation.js) file.

         ```javascript
         const jobSchedulerHandler = require('./poetrySlamServiceJobSchedulerImplementation');
-        module.exports = cds.service.impl(async (srv) => {
+        module.exports = class extends cds.ApplicationService {
+            async init() {
                 ...
-            await jobSchedulerHandler(srv); // Forward handler for job scheduling ...
+                 await jobSchedulerHandler(this); // Forward handler for output ...
-        });
+            }
+        };
         ```

 3. Enhance the SAP Fiori elements UI of the *Poetry Slams* application.